27 Building a DSL

 27.6 Design principles

 Keep the surface small.
-A DSL with fifty special operators is not a DSL; it is a burden.
+A DSL with fifty special operators is a burden, not a language.
 The formula interface has about six operators (~, +, *, :, -, I()). ggplot2 has a handful of geom types and a +.
-Resist adding syntax; each new operator is a concept the user must learn.
+Resist adding syntax, because each new operator is a concept the user must internalize before they can read anyone else’s code.

 Make errors readable.
 When units do not match, the error says “cannot add m and s.”
 When a conversion does not exist, it says “no conversion from m to min.”
-Good error messages name the things the user wrote, not the implementation details.
-This is Chapter 25 applied to DSL design.
+Good error messages name the things the user wrote, not the implementation details, which is Chapter 25 applied to DSL design.

 Do not surprise.
 If your DSL overloads +, it should still be associative: (a + b) + c should equal a + (b + c).
 If it redefines *, users will expect it to distribute over +.
-Violating mathematical expectations makes the DSL confusing, even if the behavior is internally consistent.
+Violating mathematical expectations creates confusion even when the behavior is internally consistent.

 Document the grammar.
 A DSL has a grammar: what expressions are valid, what they mean, how they compose.
-Write it down, even if informally.
+Write it down, even informally.
 “A unit_val can be combined with + or - if units match.
 Use to() to convert between units.
 Constructors: meters(), seconds(), kg().”
-That is the grammar.
+Five sentences.
+That is the complete grammar, and a user who reads it can write any valid expression in the DSL without further instruction.
+Whether five sentences will still be enough after your DSL has lived in production for a year is a different question.

 27.7 Putting it all together